edamla/mediterraneanagency/_books/2021-09-01-advice-for-young-people.md

 # For adding excerpt add <!--more--> and break the line
 ---
 This work, which contains the two treatises “O
-Son” and “Ten Rules” by Imam al-Ghazali, ad- dresses the establishment of a society composed of individuals adorned with moral virtues and dis- cusses the things to be done and avoided.
+Son” and “Ten Rules” by Imam al-Ghazali, addresses the establishment of a society composed of individuals adorned with moral virtues and discusses the things to be done and avoided.
-“O Son,” focusing more on the application rather than theoretical ethics, emerged as a sincere initia- tive of one of Imam al-Ghazali’s students who was concerned about the afterlife, and it received im- mense attention from all circles.
-The main reason for this interest is undoubtedly his addressing of “O son!” which actually encompasses all young peo- ple, and young readers find much of themselves in the work.
+“O Son,” focusing more on the application rather than theoretical ethics, emerged as a sincere initiative of one of Imam al-Ghazali’s students who was concerned about the afterlife, and it received immense attention from all circles.
+The main reason for this interest is undoubtedly his addressing of “O son!” which actually encompasses all young people, and young readers find much of themselves in the work.
-Similarly, the treatise named “Ten Rules” outlines the indispensable principles that a believer must adhere to, providing almost a formula that facili- tates the trade for the afterlife for those who come to the world.
+Similarly, the treatise named “Ten Rules” outlines the indispensable principles that a believer must adhere to, providing almost a formula that facilitates the trade for the afterlife for those who come to the world.
 Despite being of a size that can be easily read, this work holds great significance as it contains